Morganplant/Crowd-Detection-System-Docs/Report2.0/Implementation.md

 ### How `Crowd Pulse` Works

 `Crowd Pulse` Works by first checking the permissions it has
+> [!warning] Go back and Cover how you export the network topology

 > [!error] Potentially **Inconsistent** With other sections - #continue-later